winstonk6/scaden-methylation/README.md

   --var_cutoff FLOAT         Filter out genes with a variance less than the
                              specified cutoff.
 A low value is recommended, this should only remove genes that are obviously uninformative.  [default: 0.1] --scaling TEXT             Change scaling option for preprocessing the training data.
-If something other than the provided options is used, then no scaling will be done. [default: fraction] Options: None (No
-                             scaling), log / log_min_max (log2, then scale to
-                             the range 0,1), frac / fraction (Divide values by the number of cells)
+If something other than the provided options is used, then no scaling will be done.
+Options: None (No scaling), log / log_min_max (log2, then scale to the range 0,1), frac / fraction (Divide values by the number of cells)  [default: fraction]
 ```

 **Train**
 ```
   --train_datasets TEXT      Comma-separated list of datasets used for
                              training.
 Uses all by default.
-  --model_dir TEXT           Path to store the model in --batch_size INTEGER       Batch size to use for training. [default: 128] --learning_rate FLOAT      Learning rate used for training. [default:
+  --model_dir TEXT           Path to store the model in  [default: ./] --batch_size INTEGER       Batch size to use for training.  [default: 128] --learning_rate FLOAT      Learning rate used for training.  [default:
                              0.0001]
   --steps INTEGER            Number of training steps.  [default: 5000] --loss_values TEXT         Name of file to save text file of loss values --loss_curve TEXT          Name of file to save line plot figure of loss
                              values